object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 Setting up a Python environment for this course
 -----------------------------------------------

-.. dropdown:: Video: setting up your virtual environment.
+.. details:: Video: setting up your virtual environment.

     .. vimeo:: 486546635